supercollider/supercollider/README_LINUX.md

    $> cmake -DCMAKE_PREFIX_PATH=/path/to/qt5 ..
    ```

+   The `..` at the end is easy to miss.
+Don't forget it!

    The location of `/path/to/qt5` will depend on how you installed Qt:

    - If you used your Linux distribution's repositories, it will be `/usr/lib/i386-linux-gnu/` (32-bit) or `/usr/lib/x86_64-linux-gnu/` (64-bit).